 Taliban fighters capture Mazar-e-Sharif, Afghanistan's 4th largest city

-KABUL, Afghanistan (AP) - Mazar-e-Sharif, the fourth-largest city in Afghanistan, fell to the Taliban on Saturday after a multipronged assault launched by insurgents, according to a lawmaker.
+KABUL, Afghanistan (AP) - The Taliban on Saturday captured a large, heavily defended city in northern Afghanistan in a major setback for the government, and were approaching the capital of Kabul, less than three weeks before the U.S. hopes to complete its troop withdrawal.

+The fall of Mazar-e-Sharif, the country's fourth largest city, which Afghan forces and two powerful former warlords had pledged to defend, hands the insurgents control over all of northern Afghanistan, confining the Western-backed government to the center and east.

-Balkh lawmaker Abas Ebrahimzada said the province’s national army corps surrendered first, which prompted the pro-government militias and other forces to lose morale and give up in the face of the onslaught.
+Abas Ebrahimzada, a lawmaker from the Balkh province where the city is located, said the national army surrendered first, which prompted pro-government militias and other forces to lose morale and give up in the face of a Taliban onslaught launched earlier Saturday.

-According to the lawmaker, all of the provincial installations, including the governor’s office, are in Taliban hands.

 RELATED: Taliban seizes 4 more cities in sweep across southern Afghanistan

-The insurgents have captured much of northern, western and southern Afghanistan in a breakneck offensive less than three weeks before the U.S. is set to withdraw its last troops, raising fears of a full militant takeover or another Afghan civil war.
+Ebrahimzada said Abdul Rashid Dostum and Ata Mohammad Noor, former warlords who command thousands of fighters, had fled the province and their whereabouts were unknown.

+Noor said in a Facebook post that his defeat in Mazar-e-Sharif was orchestrated and blamed the government forces, saying they handed their weapons and equipment to the Taliban.
+He did not say who was behind the conspiracy, nor offer details, but said he and Dostum "are in a safe place now"

 The Taliban have made major advances in recent days, including capturing Herat and Kandahar, the country’s second- and third-largest cities.
-They now control about 20 of Afghanistan’s 34 provinces, leaving the Western-backed government with a smattering of provinces in the center and east, as well as Kabul.
+They now control about 24 of Afghanistan’s 34 provinces, leaving the Western-backed government with a smattering of provinces in the center and east, as well as the capital, Kabul.

-On Saturday, the Taliban captured all of Logar province, just south of the capital, Kabul, and detained local officials, said Hoda Ahmadi, a lawmaker from the province.
-She said the Taliban have reached the Char Asyab district, just 11 kilometers (7 miles) south of Kabul.
+On Saturday, the Taliban captured all of Logar province, just south of Kabul, and detained local officials, said Hoda Ahmadi, a lawmaker from the province.
+She said the Taliban have reached the Char Asyab district, just 11 kilometers (7 miles) south of the capital.

-Insurgents also captured the capital of Paktika, bordering Pakistan, according to Khalid Asad, a lawmaker from the province.
-He said fighting broke out in Sharana early Saturday but ended after local elders intervened to negotiate a pullout.
-He said the governor and other officials surrendered and were on their way to Kabul.

 Taliban fighters stand on a vehicle along the roadside in Kandahar on Aug.
 13, 2021.
 (Photo by -/AFP via Getty Images)

-The Taliban also took control of Maimana, the capital of northern Faryab province, said Fawzia Raoufi, a lawmaker from the province.
-Maimana had been under siege for a month, and Taliban fighters entered the city days ago.
-Security forces finally surrendered Saturday, she said.

-Sayed Hussan Gerdezi, a lawmaker from the neighboring Paktia province, said the Taliban seized most of its local capital, Gardez, but that battles with government forces were still underway.
-The Taliban said they controlled the city.
+Later, the insurgents took over Mihterlam, the capital of Laghman province, northeast of Kabul, without a fight, according to Zefon Safi, a lawmaker from the province.

-Afghan President Ashraf Ghani delivered a televised speech Saturday, his first public appearance since the recent Taliban gains.
+On Saturday, Afghan President Ashraf Ghani delivered a televised speech, his first public appearance since the recent Taliban gains.
 He vowed not to give up the "achievements" of the 20 years since the U.S. toppled the Taliban after the 9/11 attacks.

 The U.S. has continued holding peace talks between the government and the Taliban in Qatar this week, and the international community has warned that a Taliban government brought about by force would be shunned.
 But the insurgents appear to have little interest in making concessions as they rack up victories on the battlefield.